• Skip to main content

 • Cost: Building to Passivhaus standard can cost slightly more than the average traditional build so it is important to budget accordingly.
 However, over the long term you will save much more from your reduced energy bills.

-PASSIVE HOUSE WITH ACA
+PASSIVE HOUSE WITH AC ARCHITECTS

 We have worked with a diverse range of clients involved in both the private and commercial sector including private clients, private companies, kit manufacturers, local councils, housing associations, universities and colleges helping them achieve their Passive House project goals.